rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 1. If we take out the test where we make use of *batching* we can see that using Raw Transport (plain sockets) gives us the best performance.

-2. *Connext DDS Professional* and *Connext DDS Micro* behave similarly, with *Connext DDS Micro* performing slightly faster.
+2. *Connext DDS Professional* and *Connext Micro* behave similarly, with *Connext Micro* performing slightly faster.

 3. The use of *batching* really makes a difference for small samples sizes.